-Abstract: The Transportation Security Administration (TSA) will take final action on the December 31, 2002, final rule by completing an economic analysis.

-This current rule amends the requirements applying to private charter passenger aircraft to increase the level of security required in private charter operations.
+Abstract: The Transportation Security Administration (TSA) published the final rule, known as the "Private Charter Rule," on December 31, 2002, which amends the requirements applying to private charter passenger aircraft by increasing the level of security required in private charter operations.
 TSA adopted an international security standard, in which private charter operations in aircraft with a maximum certificated takeoff weight (MTOW) greater than 45,500 kg (100,309.3 pounds), or with a passenger seating configuration of 61 or more, are required to ensure that passengers and their accessible property are screened prior to boarding.
 In response to section 132(a) of the Aviation and Transportation Security Act (ATSA) requirement that TSA implement an aviation security program for charter air carriers, TSA published a final rule on February 22, 2002, known as the "Twelve-Five Rule."
-The rule required operators of aircraft with a maximum certificated takeoff weight of 12,500 pounds or more to implement a TSA-approved security program, known as the "Twelve-Five Security Program."
+The rule required operators of aircraft with a maximum certificated takeoff weight of 12,500 pounds or more to implement a TSA-approved security program, known as the "Twelve-Five Security

+Program."